Trump says he condemns all white supremacists including 'Proud Boys'

 In 2017, he said “both sides” were to blame for violence between white supremacists and counter-protesters in Charlottesville, Virginia.
 He later sought to walk back the comments.

-Trump called on Biden to condemn antifa, a largely unstructured, far-left movement whose followers broadly aim to confront those they view as authoritarian or racist.

-Reporting by Jeff Mason and Humeyra Pamuk; Editing by Shri Navaratnam and William Mallard
+Additional reporting by Humeyra Pamuk; Editing by Shri Navaratnam and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.